sailfish009/mydl_C/docs/tutorials/extend.md

    abstractions, so that users can easily do things in standard ways, without worrying too much about the details that only certain researchers care about.

-In detectron2, there are two types of interfaces that address this tension together:
+In mydl, there are two types of interfaces that address this tension together:

 1. Functions and classes that take only a "config" argument (optionally with a minimal set of extra arguments in cases of mature interfaces).